 The Worcester City CIL Charging Schedule was adopted at Full Council on 16 May 2017.
 The Worcester City CIL Charging Schedule comes into effect on Monday 4th September 2017.
 The CIL Notice of Adoption can be viewed below:

 A CIL charge will apply to all relevant applications determined on or after 4th September 2017 (including those successful at appeal and those where a resolution to grant has been made but a S106 agreement has yet to be completed), even if they were submitted in advance of this date.
 CIL may also apply to Lawful Development Certificates, depending on certain circumstances.

-In accordance with Regulation 62 Worcester City Council has prepared annual CIL Monitoring Reports.
+Until 2019 Worcester City Council in accordance with Regulation 62 had prepared annual CIL Monitoring Reports.